Some of the links on this site are affiliate links. Read our full disclaimer here.

-According to GoBankingRates, these are the 10 largest private land owners in the United States.
+According to the 2022 Land Report 100, these are the 12 largest private landowners in the United States.

-We will be covering how much land they own, where it is, what type of land it is as well as how they amassed this land.
+Today, we'll be covering how much land they own, where it is, what type of land it is as well as how they amassed their properties.

-Billionaire John Malone has the title of the largest private land owner in the United States.
-His fortune was made in the media space, where he still today owns many media assets we all consume today.
+Billionaire John Malone has the title of the 2nd largest private landowner in the United States.
+His fortune was made in the media space, where he still owns many media assets we all binge today.

-Thanks to his land ownership and media assets, his net worth is now a staggering $9.2 Billion.
+Thanks to his landownership and media assets, his net worth is now a staggering $9.9 Billion.

-After spending a summer in Pennsylvania, he decided to go on a massive land buying spree that largely has not stopped.
-He owns land in Florida, New Mexico, Maryland, Maine, New Hampshire, Colorado and Wyoming.
+After spending a summer in Pennsylvania, he decided to go on a massive land-buying spree that largely has not stopped.
+He owns land across the country.

 3. Ted Turner – 2,000,000 Acres